-The landowner shall commit to:
+The landowner (or where land is tenanted, both landowner and tenant) shall commit to:

-- · Conform to this standard. - Permanent land-use change. - Manage land as per current Management Plan for the establishment period and as per longer-term management intentions for the project duration and beyond (2.3). - Comply with the law (1.4) and conform with the UK Forestry Standard (1.5). - Restock where projects involve harvesting (2.3). - Replant or undertake alternative planting should woodland area be lost to wind, fire, pests, disease or development (2.3). - Inform future landowner(s) of the commitment to the Woodland Carbon Code and any carbon contracts (2.3). - Monitor and maintain verification for the project duration as per WCC guidance (unless the third party project developer agrees to take this on - 2.5). - If there is a loss of woodland carbon, notify the Forestry Commission immediately and submit a Loss Report within six months of discovery (2.3). - Ensure the project, any PIU listings, sales to carbon buyers, retirement for use of verified Woodland Carbon Units is accurately represented and up to date in the UK Woodland Carbon Registry (either in their own account or via the project/group manager's 2.6). - Make true and accurate carbon statements about the project which conform with guidance (2.7). - Abide by the WCC logo rules of use.
+- · Conform to this standard. - · Permanent land-use change. - Manage land as per current Management Plan for the establishment period and as per longer-term management intentions for the project duration and beyond (2.3). - Comply with the law (1.4) and conform with the UK Forestry Standard (1.5). - Restock where projects involve harvesting (2.3). - Replant or undertake alternative planting should woodland area be lost to wind, fire, pests, disease or development (2.3). - Inform future landowner(s), and where tenanted, future tenant(s), of the commitment to the Woodland Carbon Code and any carbon contracts (2.3). - Monitor and maintain verification for the project duration as per WCC guidance (unless the third party project developer agrees to take this on - 2.5). - If there is a loss of woodland carbon, notify the WCC Secretariat immediately and submit a Loss Report within six months of discovery (2.3). - Ensure the project, any PIU listings, sales to carbon buyers, and retirement for use of verified Woodland Carbon Units is accurately represented and up to date in the UK Land Carbon Registry (either in their own account or via the project/group manager's account 2.6). - Make true and accurate carbon statements about the project which conform with guidance (2.7). - Abide by the WCC logo rules of use.